Understand your Disability

 You may want to make contact regularly to talk over how you are progressing in your courses and to identify your needs in each class.
 Keeping in contact with these offices will help you succeed.

 Refer to the gold colored “Procedure to Request Testing Accommodations” sheet.
 If you must take your exam outside the classroom, it is your responsibility to get from our office a “Blue Sheet” for testing arrangements at least four days before your exam.
 We may not be able to accommodate you if you do not give advanced notice.

 TUTORIAL CENTERS are located throughout our campus and at extension centers.
-Refer to “Don’t Drop Out, Drop In” brochure or WCC’s website for locations and times.
+Refer to “Don’t Drop Out, Drop In” brochure or Westchester Community College’s website for locations and times.
 THIS IS A FREE SERVICE!!!

 ACADEMIC SUPPORT CENTER and WRITING CENTER WORKSHOPS are scheduled regularly.
 They are invaluable to new students, and returning students, too.
 Take advantage of these.
 Great information at no charge!
-See the Academic Support Center or the WCC website for schedules.
+Click here for the Academic Support Center.